zenika-open-source/hygie/docs/rules/commitMessage.md

 ## Goal

 This rule's aim is to check if the new commit has a correct name, according to a regular expression.
-If the name match the `regexp`, the commit will success (`success` status), otherwise it will faild (`error` status).
+If the name match the `regexp`, the commit will success (`success` status), otherwise it will fail (`error` status).

 According to this status, the `onSuccess` or `onError` callbacks will be called.